-When considering independent living amenities and services, “make a list of your ‘must haves’ and ‘would like, but can live without,’” says Barrett.
-“Make sure the community you choose checks the boxes, and doesn’t sacrifice on your ‘must-have’ list.”
+As you consider options, reflect on your personal needs, wants, and lifestyle.
+“Make a list of your ‘must-haves’ and ‘would like, but can live withouts,’” says Shelane Barrett, national account manager at A Place for Mom.
+“Make sure the community you choose checks the boxes on your checklist, and doesn’t sacrifice anything on your ‘must-have’ list.”

-“Understand your abilities.
-Sometimes large communities can have long walks to the dining room or fitness center,” she says.
+“Sometimes large communities can have long walks to the dining room or fitness center,” she says.

 Consider the following:

-The price can also fluctuate based on supply and demand and the cost of living in your area.
+Price can also fluctuate based on supply and demand and the cost of living in your area.
 Be sure to create a budget and ask questions to determine potential costs: